adambarreiro/socket-chat/README.md

 * **Mustache**: A JavaScript framework that allows to build text/HTML templates, substituting parameters between curl braces {{}} with a JSON data.

 ## TODO
-* For demonstration purposes, CSRF protection has been ommited.
+* For demonstration purposes, CSRF protection has been omitted.